chiarap2/MAT_Builder/README.md

 The ```Enrichment``` module allows practioners to enrich different "entities" of a trajectory:
 - **Stop enrichment**:
     - categorize stops into:
         - *systematic stops*: stops that fall in the same area more than a given number of times.
-They are enriched as *Home*, *Work* or *Other*
+They are enriched as *Home*, *Work* or *Other*.
         - *occasional stops*: stops that are not systematic.
 They are enriched with the most nearest PoIs.
+PoI dataset must have an ID, latitude, longitude, and a category at least.
+If users don't have a PoI dataset, they can download them from OpenStreetMap.
+- **Move enrichment**: users can enrich moves with the transportation mean
+- **Trajectory enrichment**: users can enrich the entire trajectory with the weather conditions that must have an ID, the Trajectory ID and the timestamp.
+- **User enrichment** : users can enrich the 'users entity' with the social media posts.
+These data must have an ID, the user ID and the timestamp.
+If social media posts are geolocated, the enrichment could be based on spatial information (such as for occasional stops).

 ### **Requirement**
 ---